0xADE1A1DE/AssemblyLine/README.md

             ensure no instruction opcode crosses the specified CHUNK_SIZE boundary.
     ```
 1. A specific chunk size within a memory block could be specified (chunk sizes less than 2 are invalid),
-1. when a chunk size is given, assemblyline will ensure no instruction opcode crosses the chunk boundary by applying nop padding
+1. Then a chunk size is given, assemblyline will ensure no instruction opcode crosses the chunk boundary by applying nop padding

-### executing machine code directly from memory
+### Executing machine code directly from memory

-1. `$ asmrun --return path/to/file.asm` to directly execute `path/to/file.asm` given the following options:
+1. `$ asmline --return path/to/file.asm` to directly execute `path/to/file.asm` given the following options:
     ```
     -r --return
             Executes assembly code and prints out the contents of the